A Quick Guide To Understanding What Is Lent & How It Can Help You

 I am glad you ask, you want to do it so that you can show that you are the master of your emotions (read my blog here) and that your brain can control your flesh (read my blog here on that).
 Once you have mastered having will power in the face on temptation, I believe it will strengthen your mind and your spiritual understanding.

 So during Lent, I want you to give up something.
 And every day of lent I challenge you go above and beyond to draw close to God.
-Click here to view my printable for suggestions.
 It is not enough to just give up something, but to draw closer to God in the process and to improve yourself as a person.
 Your goal is to hear from God (click my blog here and here to read more on how to talk to God).
-And more than anything you want Him to give you direction on your life.
+And to learn to master you flesh (check out my blog on works of the flesh).
+Temptation is all around us.
+But through lying, jealously, promiscuity, stealing, or cheating on our significant others.
+You name it, there is something about your flesh that is tempting you to do something that you are not suppose to do.